In this article

 - Flexible STP

-Under this type of systematic transfer plans, the total funds to be transferred are determined by investors as and when the need arises.
+Under this type of systematic transfer plan, the total funds to be transferred are determined by investors as and when the need arises.
 Depending upon market volatility and calculated predictions about the performance of a scheme, an investor may want to transfer a relatively higher share of his/her existing fund, or vice-versa.

 - Fixed STP